 The basolateral membrane is a compound phrase that refers to the terms “basement (base) membrane” and “lateral (lateral) membrane,” which, especially in epithelial cells, are identical in composition and activity.

-The cell membrane can form different types of “supramembrane” structures such as caveola, postsynaptic density, podosome, invadopodium, focal adhesion, and different types of cell junctions.
+The cell membrane can form different types of “supramembrane” structures such as caveola, postsynaptic density, podosome, invadopodium, focal adhesion, and other cell junctions.

 These structures are generally responsible for cell adhesion, communication, endocytosis, and exocytosis.